FIWARE/ops.Monitoring-parsers/monasca_persister/README.rst

      - *component* [\*]

 **[\*]**
-The 'component' dimension will identify the exact process (for instance, ``nova-api``) being part of an OpenStack service (given by the 'service' dimension, for instance ``nova``).
+The 'component' dimension identifies the exact process (for instance, ``nova-api``) being part of an OpenStack service (given by the 'service' dimension, for instance ``nova``).